SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/like.rst

 Notes
 =======

 * The test pattern must be literal string.
 Column references or complex expressions are currently unsupported.
+If matching just the beginning of the string, use :ref:`isprefixof` which supports column references.

 * If the value is NULL, the result is NULL.